 General string handling¶

 Whenever you use strings with Django – e.g., in database lookups, template rendering or anywhere else – you have two choices for encoding those strings.
-You can use Unicode strings, or you can use normal strings (sometimes called “bytestrings”) that are encoded using UTF-8.
+You can use normal strings or bytestrings (starting with a ‘b’).

 A bytestring does not carry any information with it about its encoding.
 For that reason, we have to make an assumption, and Django assumes that all bytestrings are in UTF-8.